fg6/YeastStrainsStudy/pipelines/README.md

 No input needed, will create a subsample of 31X from pacbio whle sample with read lenghts similar to the ONT pass2D sample (31X).
-  Please be patient, this script will require about XXX min.

 Please notice that as a random selection is involved in the subsampling, the final subsample will not necessarily have the same reads as the